TomD0wning/DataStructuresAndAlgorithms/Searching.md

 - If the character does not appear in _T_, the shift distance is one more than the length of _T_.
 - If the character does appear in _T_, the shift distance is the first position at which it appears, counting from right to left and starting at 1.

-For example, suppose the alphabet is {G, A, C, T} and the target string T is TCCACC.
+For example, subpose the alphabet is {G, A, C, T} and the target string T is TCCACC.
 First, we number the characters of T from right to left starting at 1.

 ```json
 TargetString: